phimachine/mayoehr/README.md

 The name is legacy as a result of project development contingency.
 All modules are in the same file.
 BaBi has memory overflow, but our project does not.
 Loss goes down.
 The model is finished.

+### Training: DNC/trainerCF.py
+You should run the run.py script at the root of this project, however, since that allows Python to find its submodules.

+Just do "python run.py".

+run.py is an empty file.
+The training logic is in trainerCF.py

+C refers to loss design C. F refers to model Frankenstein.